metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - Update PowerShell module help files (only if you enable development mode)
     - Install or update dependent PowerShell modules (only if you enable development mode)
     - Install recommended VSCode extensions (if you accpet VSCode recommendation)
-    - Modify file system permissions (firewall logs inside this repository only by default)
+    - Modify file system permissions (ex.
+After setting firewall to log into this repository)
     - Modify settings for specific software (Process monitor, mTail and Windows Performance Analyzer only)

     All of these modifications in point 4 are done in following situations:

     - VScode might ask you to install recommended extensions
-    - The script might ask you to confirm whether you want this or that, and you're free to deny by default.
+    - Some script might ask you to confirm whether you want to do this or that, and you're free to deny by default.
     - You have enabled "development mode" project setting
-    - You run some script on demand that is not run by default (ex. `Scripts\GrantLogs`)
+    - You run some script on demand that is not run by default (ex. `Set-Permission.ps1`)
     - You manually load software configuration from `Config` folder
     - You run experimental or dangerous tests from `Test` folder (default action for these tests is `No`)